 Join the Verbate community to learn and grow alongside leaders from other non-profit and community organizations.

 CSR stands for Corporate Social Responsibility, or a company’s impact on its employees, customers, communities and the public at large.
-This impact centers on a few main pillars including Community Engagement, Diversity Equity & Inclusion, Environment, and Corporate Governance.
+This impact centers on a few main pillars including Community, Workplace, Environment, and Business Ethics.
 Here, we’ll give you an idea of how to think about the role CSR plays in the future of company culture and strategy.

 Countless studies have shown CSR can boost employee engagement, improve a company’s bottom line and boost their public image.